Build in Security from Day 1 to Prevent Website Hacks

 You should know every email your system is capable of sending.
 When you get one that you don’t remember setting up, you need to investigate.
 Don’t click, start looking at it.
 Check the headers, look at the exact URL any links go to.
 Most importantly, quarantine the email using your virus detection software.

 Unknown emails purporting to come from your site are just another way that bad actors try to get into your site.
 These phishing attacks come from servers that are not under your control, so you can’t stop them.
-You can however, be aware so that when you get them, you delete them.
+You can, however, be aware so that when you get them, you delete them.
 In almost all cases, if you don’t click, the email itself can’t do any damage.

 Tools I Regularly Use To Bake Security Into My Sites